Domains by Proxy: Controversy

-Fraudsters
+Fraudsters and scam

-Controversially, Domains By Proxy is also used by a number of organizations such as Clearance.co that target vulnerable individuals by sending threatening psychic letters, such as zodiac-services.com, and fake drug companies such as the now-defunct uk-online-pharmacy.com.
+Controversially, Domains By Proxy is also used by a number of organizations that target vulnerable individuals by sending threatening psychic letters, and fake drug companies.

-It is also used by fake anti-spyware and anti-malware sites like malwarefixes.com and 2-spyware.com to hide their real ownership of the software that they promote.
+It is also used by fake anti-spyware and anti-malware sites to hide their real ownership of the software that they promote.

 Advance Fee fraudsters also use Domains By Proxy.
-On 5 Feb 2016, the Artists Against 419 database reflected 1124 out of 108684 entries abused the services of Domains By Proxy.
+On 5 February 2016, the database of Artists Against 419, an Internet consumer protection group, reflected 1124 out of 108684 entries abused the services of Domains By Proxy.
 This represents a figure of slightly over one percent of the entries.

+Reportedly, Domains By Proxy provides services to various scammers around the world.

+It also was alleged that it scams domain owners for $50 USD when a third party sends emails to DBP claiming legal matters.

 Privacy

-In 2014, Domains by Proxy handed over personal details of a site owner to Motion Picture Association due to potential copyright infringement despite the website not hosting any copyrighted files.
+In 2014, Domains by Proxy handed over personal details of a site owner to the Motion Picture Association due to potential copyright infringement despite the website not hosting any copyrighted files.